andreomn/financial-tracker/README.md

-# return-simulator
+# financial-tracker
-Simulate fully hedged returns of private credit deals in BRL
+Help input financials from companies registered in CVM